Purdue-CS193/homework-0-s-menino/index.md

 ## Sydney's First C193 Homework

-Favorite Things about CS193
+Favorite Things About CS193
--Getting to learn more about my major
+- Getting to learn more about my major
--The resources that will help me learn to code more on my own and being provided with help if needed
+- The resources that will help me learn to code more on my own and being provided with help if needed

 ```markdown